-`The Guide` is set at the background of Malgudi, R. K. Narayan's make-believe place in southern India.
+The Guide is set at the background of Malgudi, R. K. Narayan's make-believe place in southern India.
 The novel is told through a series of flashbacks.
 Raju is the hero of the story who grows up near a railway station and eventually becomes a shopkeeper.
 Later he becomes a resourceful tourist guide.
 He meets Rosie and her husband.
 Rosie is a beautiful dancer.
 Her husband Marco is a scholar and anthropologist and is more interested in his research than in his young wife Rosie.
-As the progresses the guide falls in love with Rosie and starts to live with her.
-He losses all his money and inspires Rosie to start dancing.
-He becomes his manager.
-But he cannot forget his habit and one day caught red handedly while forging Rosie's signature to sell one of her necklaces.
+As the story progresses the guide falls in love with Rosie and starts to live with her.
+He loses all his money and inspires Rosie to start dancing and he becomes his manager.
+But he cannot forget his habit and is one day caught red handed while forging Rosie's signature to sell one of her necklaces.
 He stays in jail for two years.
 After returning from imprisonment he decides not to go to Malgudi.
-He goes to a village named Vellan where the people take him wrongly as a spiritual guide.
-They start offering him food and some comforts.
-Raju enjoys the whole process.
+He arrives at a village wherein a local villager, Velan notices his simply draped garments and immediately creates an impression that Raju is a saint.
+Raju, however, decides to continue residing in the village as going back to his native village would shower him with renewed disgrace.
+Therefore he accepts the food offered affectionately by the villagers and enjoys the whole process.
 The irony of the story is a drought that occurs in the village.
-Raju takes 12-day fast on people request.
+Raju takes a 12-day fast on people request.
 After many days of his fasting in one fine morning when he goes to the riverside for his daily rituals his legs sag down and he feels it is raining in the hillside.
 The ending of the novel is a bit confusing as it leaves an unfinished end of Raju's death or end of drought.